syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/export.md

 ## Region

-You can export any particular [`region`](https://ej2.syncfusion.com/documentation/api/diagram/iExportOptions/#region) of the diagram and is categorized into three types as follows.
+You can export any particular [`region`](https://ej2.syncfusion.com/documentation/api/diagram/iExportOptions/#region) of the diagram and it is categorized into three types as follows.

 * PageSettings
 * Content